dtoczala/IBM_Cloud_Onboarding/README.md

 What things should you be maintaining (documents, dashboards, etc.) to communicate the state of everything going on inside your IBM Cloud area?

 # IBM Cloud Onboarding for Users
+Getting onto the [IBM Cloud is easy](https://console.bluemix.net), and beginning to use the services and capabilities of the IBM Cloud is relatively easy as well.
+It's important that you understand the basic cloud concepts from the [Introduction - Getting Started](https://github.com/dtoczala/IBM_Cloud_Onboarding/tree/master#introduction---getting-started) section.
+Make sure that you review that section.

 ## How to get an IBM ID
+If your company or organization has an existing IBM Cloud subscription, and they have federated IBM Cloud ID's, then all you need to do is to go to your [IBM Cloud dashboard](https://console.bluemix.net/dashboard/apps), and supply your corporate ID (typically an email address like joe.smith@acme.com) and your corporate password.
+When a company decides to federate the ID's of it's users, those users authenticate against their own's company's identity servers, and everyone with a valid corporate ID will have access to the IBM Cloud. if you are not lucky enough to work with a company with federated ID's, you will need to go out and [create an IBM Cloud account](https://console.bluemix.net/registration/) for yourself.
+We suggest making your login the same as your corporate email address.
+This means that you'll be able to maintain your account in the future, if your company decides to federate ID's in the future.
+Supply the information asked for, and make note of your password, and you will be all set.

 ## Choosing services

 ### Choosing service plans